-Before you begin, make sure to tie all your hair away from your face and wear a headband – you don’t want to accidentally bleach any of your strands, right?!
-Also, prep your skin by making sure it’s cleansed well.
+Bleaching your skin and face is really not that hard.
+It is often given a bad rep for being too intense or too complex but the process is fairly easy.
+Most brands have precise measurements and a clear set of instructions that need to be followed.
+Before you begin bleaching your face, make sure to tie your hair up, and away from your face, and wear a headband – you don’t want to accidentally bleach any of your strands, right?!
+Also, prep your skin by making sure it’s cleaned well.

 Step 1: Read the instructions and mix up the powder and cream with the spatula provided.
 (Though you may find it easier to use a bowl and your fingers.)